OzRam21/ArpSpoofDetector/README.md

 1. Execute the file from the cmd/terminal.
 2. You will have 2 files generated from running the script within the folder in which the python files were saved.
-    i. arpfile - A copy of the ARP table from each interface on the device. ii.
-SpooLog - A log generated in the following format Date Time Hostname: YOUR HOSTNAME - IP YOURIPADDRESS, Status: SYSTEM ARP STATUS
+    1. arpfile - A copy of the ARP table from each interface on the device.
+    2. SpoofLog - A log generated in the following format Date Time Hostname: YOUR HOSTNAME - IP YOURIPADDRESS, Status: SYSTEM ARP STATUS

 ## Status